khite95/roster-app/README.md

 ## Overview

-This is an front end player management app built with React and Redux.
+This is an front end player management app built with React, Typescript, and Redux.
 You can register a new account, login, and manage a player roster.

 ## Getting Started